 Bacteria and Germs

-Carpets and upholstery can harbor bacteria and viruses — especially in high-traffic areas or if there have been spills.
-Cleaning helps sanitize these surfaces and reduces the spread of germs.
+Carpets and upholstery can harbor bacteria and viruses — especially in high-traffic areas or after spills.
+Cleaning helps sanitize these surfaces and reduce the spread of germs.

 Mold and Mildew